 They believe that Romanians have fun with dancing bears because Romania is the European leader regarding the number of bears on the territory of the country.

-Also, some of the touristy areas in the country – especially up in the mountains do have (or at least did have) people with tamed bears offering the chance to get a photo with one.
-I know I have it and probably most tourists do.
+Also, some of the touristy areas in the country – especially up in the mountains – do have (or at least did have) people with tamed bears offering the chance to get a photo with one.
+I know I have such a photo and probably most tourists do:

-As for the accordion, they have this preconception because of the “lăutari”, singers that are famous for their musical talent and who are known for their skill at playing the accordion.
+As for the accordion, they have this stereotype because of the “lăutari”, singers that are famous for their musical talent and who are known for their skill at playing the accordion.

 Or maybe because lots of Romanian beggars play the accordion in public means of transport, contributing to this stereotype.